albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 * ENTERTAINING.
 The virtual assistant offers a truly unusual customer experience.
 Benefits: increasing footfall, boosting brand affinity.
 * GUIDING.
 The virtual assistant can guide towards locations, services or products, and help people to find what they’re looking for.
 Benefits: reducing staff workload, personalised services, improved management and sales tracking.
 * VISION TEST.
 The virtual assistant is able to test customer vision. https://www.essilor.com/en/vision-tests/test-your-vision/
 * OPTICIAN ASSISTANT.
-The virtual assistant quickly captures photos and/or videos of the patient wearing their chosen frame(s) and provides simple on-screen review tools to assist them in making a final decision. https://itunes.apple.com/us/app/idispense/id857740969?mt=8
+The virtual assistant quickly captures photos and/or videos of the patient wearing their chosen frame(s) and provides simple on-screen review tools to assist them in making a final decision. https://itunes.apple.com/us/app/idispense/id857740969?mt=8 or http://www.ray-ban.com/spain/virtual-model
 * INFORMING AND RECOMMENDING PRODUCTS.
 The virtual assistant is able to inform and offer recommendations about products and services. virtual assistant can participate in loyalty programmes.
 It recommends products and services in a personalised manner, adapted to the customer's profiles and purchasing history.
 Benefits: harmonising the cross/omni-channel experience, assisting sales and sales teams, boosting sales, improved management and sales tracking.
 * VIRTUAL REALITY INTEGRATION.
 The virtual assistant is ready to integrate with VR project for human virtual assistant interaction that allows any lens wearer to experience the benefits of their new spectacle lenses before ordering then. https://www.youtube.com/watch?v=oOdTWCwf9lg
 * IMPROVING CUSTOMER KNOWLEDGE - AI IN BUSINESS.
 The virtual assistant can measure customer satisfaction, study customer opinions in the form of satisfaction indexes or verbatim audio or text in response to open and closed questions.
 The virtual assistant is able to refine the analysis of these opinions thanks to customer data such as gender, age or mood.
 Benefits: quality and reliability of data, deeper knowledge of the customers, storage and analysis of data in real time.